xcat2/xcat-core/docs/source/guides/admin-guides/basic_concepts/global_cfg/index.rst

 -------------------

 * excludenodes:
   A set of comma separated nodes and/or groups that would automatically be subtracted from any noderange, it can be used for excluding some failed nodes for any xCAT commands.
-See the [TODO noderange] manpage for details on supported formats.
+See :doc:`noderange </guides/admin-guides/references/man3/noderange>` for details on supported formats.

 * nodestatus:
   If set to ``n``, the ``nodelist.status`` column will not be updated during the node deployment, node discovery and power operations.
 The default is to update.